7ombie/textmode/docs/README.md

 class HTMLTextmodeElement extends HTMLCanvasElement
 ```

-While the name of the textmode class is proper for a custom HTML element, as
+While the proper name of the textmode class is `HTMLTextmodeElement`, it is
-the default export of its module, the class can be directly imported using
+the default export of its module, so it can be directly imported using any
-any name we like.
+name we like.
 The convention here is to simply use `Textmode`.

 The textmode class can be invoked to instantiate a *textmode element*.
 Each
 textmode element can have any number of columns and rows (optionally passed